 Related Regulations and Standards

+Is there a specific standard to reference, like ATNA reference to IETF RFC 3881?

 Implementation Guidance

 Every consumer mobile health app needs an audit strategy, which includes what data will be generated for audit, who will be able to access audit records, the location where audit data is stored, the length of time audit information will be stored, and any ability to delete audit data.
 Audit for security events is highly dependent on the nature of the app itself; audit requirements will differ significantly based on app sponsorship (e.g., sponsor is a HIPAA entity or a commercial non-covered entity), the need for user authentication, and if data generated through an app is accessible by consumers, clinicians, or both.